Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Application

 where $p(\mathcal{M}_j)$ is the prior probability for model $j$ (with $j=1,\dots,J$).

-Computing these PMPs is a challenging tasks because they depend on the marginal likelihood or evidence $p(\bx_\text{obs} \mid \mathcal{M}_j) = \int p(\bx_\text{obs} \mid \btheta, \mathcal{M}_j) p(\btheta| \mathcal{M}_j) d\btheta$, which involves an integral over the parameter space.
+Computing these PMPs is a challenging task because they depend on the marginal likelihood or evidence $p(\bx_\text{obs} \mid \mathcal{M}_j) = \int p(\bx_\text{obs} \mid \btheta, \mathcal{M}_j) p(\btheta| \mathcal{M}_j) d\btheta$, which involves an integral over the parameter space.
 To circumvent this computation, we frame the task as a probabilistic classification for which the neural networks are trained to learn the mapping between data and the models PMPs.
 The neural network consists of a summary network (learning summary statistics), and an evidential neural network that outputs PMPs.
 This approach is known as amortized Bayesian model comparison (ABMC).
 For the details of ABMC, see the Appendix.

-ABMC is known to be sensitive to model misspecification \citep{elsemuller2023sensitivity}, that is, if none of the models represent the data-generating process for the observed data, this can lead to unstable predictions \citep{cannon2022investigating}.
+ABMC is known to be sensitive to model misspecification \citep{elsemuller2023sensitivity}, that is, if none of the models represent the data-generating process for the observed data, the networks will produce unstable predictions \citep{cannon2022investigating}.
 To avoid that, we applied deep ensembles \citep{elsemuller2023sensitivity}, where $k$ identically configured but independently initialized neural networks were trained.
 This allowed us to average their PMPs and use the standard deviation of across-network PMPs as a measure of uncertainty.
-Furthermore, we simulated contaminants in the training data by assuming each data point has 5\% of chance to be contaminated.
+Furthermore, we simulated contaminants in the training data by assuming each data point has 10\% chance to be contaminated.
 The contaminated reaction time came from $U(0.1, 5)$, while the contaminated responses were drawn from $U(0, \pi)$.
-This is a standard way of robustifying the model when using amortized simulation-based methods \citep{wu2026testing}.
+This is a standard way of increasing the robustness of approximators when using amortized simulation-based methods \citep{wu2026testing}.
 By using deep ensembles and simulating contaminants in training data, we obtained more reliable model comparison results.

 Additionally, we present a comparison of the average PMPs from ABMC and the difference in goodness of fit ($\Delta \mathrm{GOF}$) from the posterior predictive checks.
 This analysis serves as an additional validation of ABMC.